Loading show notes…

-Read the Transcript for this Episode
+Read the Transcript for This Episode

 [Devon] Hello and welcome to the second episode of–[Cap] Chicka The Chickadee Chicka Brothers Podcast!
 [Devon] What–no!
 It’s–[Cap] Chicka The Chickadee Chicka Brothers Podcast!
 [Devon] Wait.
 [Cap] Chicka The Chickadee Chicka Brothers Podcast!… Chicka The Chickadee Chicka Brothers Podcast!
 [Devon] Did you rig a [Cap] Chicka The Chickadee Chicka Brothers Podcast!
 [Devon] recording of you saying that Cap?
 [Cap] Chicka Yes… [Devon] *Sigh* You’re shameless Cap.
 Shameless.
 Sorry listeners.
 Welcome back to KINGDOM: ANIMALIA - A ZOOLOGY PODCAST FOR KIDS AND NOT THE CHICKADEE BROTHERS PODCAST.
 You might know that here in America, where I’m recording, it’s–[Cap] Chicka Cap Day!
 [Devon]…no it’s–[Chet] Chicka Chickadee Day!
 [Devon] Will you two ever let me do the intro without interruption?
 In America tomorrow is Thanksgiving, and in the spirit of this holiday we’re doing an episode on the Wild Turkey, Meleagris gallopavo.
 Enjoy.